New curved Kakeya estimates: Introduction

 whenever $S$ is a semialgebraic set of complexity at most $E$. \end{definition} We say that $\mathcal C(\phi)$ satisfies the polynomial Wolff axioms if every $\delta$-direction separated collection of curves satisfies Definition \ref{def: PWA}.

 As major progress toward the opposite inclusion in \eqref{eq: C best inclusion}, the authors in \cite{HormanderDichotomy} proved that $\mathcal C(\phi)$ satisfies the polynomial Wolff axioms for any $\phi$ satisfying Bourgain's condition.
 In fact, they proved a multi-scale version which led to strong estimates for Problem \ref{prob: hormander} in high dimensions.
-By combining the Polynomial Wolff axioms for phase functions satisfying Bourgain's condition with a polynomial method argument due to Guth \cite{GuthPolyPartitioning} (and mentioned at the end of \cite{HickmanRogersZhang} for the Kakeya problem), one gets\footnote{For more details on this argument, see the comment in \cite[pg.
-11]{DaiOscillatory}.}
+By combining the Polynomial Wolff axioms for phase functions satisfying Bourgain's condition with a polynomial method argument due to Guth \cite{GuthPolyPartitioning} (and mentioned at the end of \cite{HickmanRogersZhang} for the Kakeya problem), one gets

+For more details, see the comment in \cite[pg.
+11]{DaiOscillatory}.
 One should hope to at least obtain $d_{\max}(\phi) \geq 5/2$ if one believes that Bourgain's condition describes the best-case phase functions.
 This would be true if the curves in $\mathcal C(\phi)$ could be transformed to a family of straight lines while preserving the ``direction'' parameter.
-In all examples studied so-far this has been the case: \begin{itemize} \item $\phi_{\rm{parab}}$, the phase function corresponding to the restriction problem. \item The phase functions defining the reduced Carleson-Sj\"olin operators for manifolds of constant sectional curvature.
-The geometries are Euclidean (zero-curvature), spherical (positive-curvature), or hyperbolic (negative-curvature).
-Another name for the reduced Carleson-Sj\"olin operator in the Euclidean case is the reduced Bochner-Riesz operator.
-The characteristic curves for these operators are the geodesics on the manifold.
-These manifolds are all projectively flat, so their geodesics can be turned into straight lines.
-We refer the reader to \cite{DaiOscillatory} for much more discussion about these operators. \end{itemize}

-The author and Terence Tao found a new characterization of Bourgain's condition, which will appear in upcoming work.
-As a consequence of that work, there is a phase function satisfying Bourgain's condition whose family of curves cannot be transformed to a family of lines. \begin{example}[The ``$\tan$''-example (in upcoming work)] The phase function
+In some important classes such as (reduced) Carleson-Sj\"olin operators for manifolds and translation-invariant phase functions, it is true that Bourgain's condition forces this property.
+We refer the reader to \cite{DaiOscillatory} and \cite{gao2025curvedkakeyasetsnikodym} for more discussion of these cases.
+The following example from \cite{nadjimzadah2025bourgainsconditionstickykakeya} shows that a transformation to lines is not always possible for Bourgain's condition. \begin{example}[The ``$\tan$''-example {\cite{nadjimzadah2025bourgainsconditionstickykakeya}})] The phase function